Chris Moore

 Experience

-Initially starting as a Transport Planner at Oxfordshire County Council, Chris moved into the private sector progressing from a Graduate Planning Consultant through to an Associate Director.
+Initially starting as a Transport Planner at Oxfordshire County Council, Chris moved into the private sector progressing from a Graduate Planning Consultant, through to an Associate Director and now Director.

 Chris has in depth knowledge of the residential, commercial, tourism and rural planning sectors, including experience in managing; planning enforcement, lawful development certificates, conservation/listed building consents, paragraph 55/79 houses and planning appeals.